 A big part of professional Python development is writing easy-to-read code that other developers can understand and verify.
 Practices of the Python Pro teaches you how to design software with intent, solidifying your understanding with chapters of examples and exercies in Python.
 Learn how to separate concerns, encapsulate and abstract behavior, and use design patterns to achieve loose coupling.
 You'll come away with tools to build flexible code you can share easily with others.

-Practices of the Python Pro is available in English and is currently being translated into simplified Chinese and Korean.
+Practices of the Python Pro is available in English and Korean and is currently being translated into simplified Chinese.

 Praise for Practices of the Python Pro